hyvnova/my-pages-index/README.md

 6. [File Host (Concept)](https://FileHost.hendrick-nova.repl.co) A primitive public file host.
 Was the idea which later impulsed the creation of `NoVa Cloud`

-7. [Nova Cloud First Desing (Concept - Unfinish - Abandoned)](https://ezsnova.github.io/NovaCloud-old-desing/) The first desing idea of a File Cloud, one of my first websites.
+7. [Nova Cloud First Desing (Concept)](https://ezsnova.github.io/NovaCloud-old-desing/) The first desing idea of a File Cloud, one of my first websites.

 8. [Rythme Highlighter](https://ezsnova.github.io/RythmeHighlight/) Tries to highlight rythmes as you write.
 One of my first webpages.